craigmckeachie/workbook-9-notes/northwind-traders-spring-boot-exercise.md

 ### 🧩 Step 2: Create a DAO Interface

-In the `com.northwind.tradingTradersSpringBoot.dao` package, create an interface named `ProductDao` with the following method signatures:
+In the `com.northwind.trading.data` package, create an interface named `ProductDao` with the following method signatures:

 ```java
 Product add(Product product);